5 reasons you should (and shouldn’t) live with friends

 And, unfortunately, financial disagreements can have a bit more weight if they happen between friends.
 This is not to say that money issues will definitely arise, but it's worth asking yourself if this is a risk you're willing to take.

-Whether you choose to pay bills individually or have everyone pay one flatmate as the designated bill-payer, there's clearly space for things to get complicated.
+Whether you choose to pay bills individually or have everyone pay one flatmate as the designated bill-payer, there's space for things to get complicated.

-For example, if you have one friend who you know is experiencing money troubles, you might feel guilty about putting pressure on them to pay their way, but at the same time resentful if you're having to help by paying out more to cover them.
+For example, if you have one friend who you know is experiencing money troubles, you might feel guilty about putting pressure on them to pay their way.
+But at the same time, you could feel resentful if you're having to help by paying out more to cover them.

 You might spend too much time in the house

-Another (slightly paradoxical) downside to living with besties is that it might make you a bit more antisocial.
+Another (slightly paradoxical) downside to living with besties is that it could make you a bit more antisocial.

 While it can be great having your mates at home with you every day and night, you may end up making less of an effort to widen your social circle by meeting new people or socialising outside of your cosy flatmate bubble.

-If you and your mates are prone to procrastinating (and let's face it, who isn't?) living with friends might not be the kick up the backside you need to get work done.
+If you and your mates are prone to procrastinating, living with friends might not be the kick up the backside you need to be productive.

-Think about whether or not living with your best friends would be too much of a distraction – as important as it is to have a good time at uni, you are there to get some studying done.
+Think about whether or not living with your best friends would be too much of a distraction.
+While it's important to have a good time at uni, you are there to get some studying done.

 Things to discuss with friends before living with them

 Before moving in with friends, it's important to talk about the following things with them to avoid issues when living together:

 - Your budgets for monthly rent and energy bills